Bobby Witt Jr. crushes monster home run — longest of his career — and he wasn’t done

 In the second inning, the Royals piled six runs on Tigers starter Casey Mize and chased him from the game.
 Royals star Bobby Witt Jr. led the charge with a mammoth 468-foot three-run homer that landed deep into the fountains at Kauffman Stadium.

-KC pounded out 15 hits en route to a 10-3 victory at home.
+KC pounded out 15 hits en route to a 10-3 victory.
 The Royals clinched a series victory and improved to 31-19.

+“I didn’t really watch it,” Witt said.
+“I just kind of hit it and started running.
+But yeah, it felt good to kind of do that.”

-Witt, who met with local students this morning, put on a worthwhile performance.
+Witt, who met with local students Tuesday morning, put on a worthwhile performance.
 He hit two home runs and recorded six RBIs.
 And the Royals got additional production throughout the lineup.

 The Royals built on their lead throughout the night.
 In the seventh inning, Hunter Renfroe hit a solo home run over the left-field wall.
 It was his fourth homer since joining the Royals this offseason.